NCAR/python-tutorial/pages/part1_1.rst

     ..

-25. Let's check the status of our git repository,again.
+25. Let's check the status of our Git repository,again.
 What's different from the last time we checked the status?

     .. code-block:: bash